 (3) A subpoena must be personally served by a suitable person over eighteen years of age, by exhibiting and reading it to the witness, or by giving him or her a copy thereof, or by leaving such copy at the place of his or her abode.
-Proof of service shall be made by affidavit or declaration under penalty of perjury.
-Service by certified mail must be preapproved by the hearing officer.
+Proof of service shall be made by affidavit or declaration under penalty of perjury, and must be filed with the hearings examiner at least two days prior to the hearing.
+If the subpoena is served by personal service, proof of service must include a copy of the subpoena that shows it was received by the law enforcement agency.
+Service by certified mail must be preapproved by the hearings examiner.
 Service of a subpoena on a law enforcement officer may be effected by serving the subpoena upon the officer's employer.

-(4) The hearing officer may condition issuance of the subpoena upon advancement by the person in whose behalf the subpoena is issued of the reasonable cost of producing the books, papers, documents, or tangible things.
+(4) The hearings examiner may condition issuance of the subpoena upon advancement by the person in whose behalf the subpoena is issued of the reasonable cost of producing the books, papers, documents, or tangible things.

-(5) A subpoena must be properly served ten days prior to the date of the hearing, excluding weekends and holidays, in order to have full force and effect.
+(5) A subpoena must be properly served five days prior to the date of the hearing.

 (1) All rulings upon objections to the admissibility of evidence shall be made in accordance with the provisions of these rules.

-(4) Evidence is admissible if received prior to, or during, the hearing.
+(2) Evidence including testimony and documentary evidence, is admissible if received prior to, or during, the hearing.

-(1) The hearing officer shall rule on the admissibility and weight to be accorded to all evidence submitted at the hearing.
-Evidence, including hearsay evidence, is admissible if in the judgment of the hearing officer it is the kind of evidence on which reasonably prudent persons are accustomed to rely on in the conduct of their affairs.
-The hearing officer may exclude evidence that is irrelevant, immaterial, or unduly repetitious.
+(3) The hearings examiner shall rule on the admissibility and weight to be accorded to all evidence submitted at the hearing.
+Evidence, including hearsay evidence, is admissible if in the judgment of the hearings examiner it is the kind of evidence on which reasonably prudent persons are accustomed to rely on in the conduct of their affairs.
+The hearings examiner may exclude evidence that is irrelevant, immaterial, or unduly repetitious.
 The admissibility of evidence shall be liberally construed to effect the intent and purpose of the hearings covered by these rules.

-(4) Official notice may be taken of (a) any judicially cognizable facts, (b) technical or scientific facts within the agency's specialized knowledge, and (c) codes or standards that have been adopted by an agency of the United States, of this state or of another state, or by a nationally recognized organization or association.
+(7) Official notice may be taken of: (a) Any judicially cognizable facts; (b) technical or scientific facts within the agency's specialized knowledge; and (c) codes or standards that have been adopted by an agency of the United States, of this state or of another state, or by a nationally recognized organization or association.
 Parties shall be notified either before or during the hearing of the material so noticed and the sources thereof and they shall be afforded an opportunity to contest the facts and materials so noticed.
 A party proposing that official notice be taken may be required to produce a copy of the material to be noticed.